 Your Guide To Finding An LGBTQ-Friendly Doctor In LA

-That's the reality for many LGBTQ people when they need a check-up or a specialist.
-And the prospect of encountering homo- and transphobia at the doctor's office is very real.
+That's the reality for many LGBTQ+ people when they need a check-up or a specialist.
+And the prospect of encountering homophobia and transphobia at the doctor's office is very real.

-According to the Human Rights Campaign's latest Healthcare Equity Index, 56 percent of lesbian, gay or bisexual patients and 70 percent of transgender patients reported experiencing some form of discrimination while getting care.
+According to the Human Rights Campaign's 2022 Healthcare Equity Index, 56% of lesbian, gay or bisexual patients and 70% of transgender and gender non-conforming patients reported experiencing some form of discrimination while getting care.
 What's more, a 2015 study found that straight health care providers generally showed a stronger preference toward heterosexual patients over those who identified as gay or lesbian.

 Though the findings don't necessarily mean gay and lesbian patients receive worse care, the fear of being judged, or even denied care altogether, is enough to keep many from going in, or returning for follow-up care.
 Individuals who avoid care, or have interruptions in care, are more likely to suffer from a myriad of health problems at rates significantly higher than the general population.

-Lesbian-identified and bisexual women, for example, are far less likely to undergo routine screenings for cervical and breast cancer than heterosexual women, and less likely to have access to regular medical care in general.
-Transgender and non-binary people are more likely to contract STIs, suffer from depression, anxiety or substance abuse and be victims of violence.
+Lesbian and bisexual women, for example, are far less likely to undergo routine screenings for cervical and breast cancer than heterosexual women, and less likely to have access to regular medical care in general.
+Transgender and nonbinary people are more likely to contract STIs, suffer from depression, anxiety or substance abuse and be victims of violence.

-One bright spot is that more LGBTQ people do have access to health care, thanks to the Affordable Care Act.
-And California law says mandatory cultural competency requirements for doctors must include training to address the needs of LGBTQ patients.
+One bright spot is that more LGBTQ+ people do have access to health care because of the Affordable Care Act.
+And California law says mandatory cultural competency requirements for doctors must include training to address the needs of LGBTQ+ patients, including care for transgender, gender non-conforming and intersex people.

 - Asking around used to be the only way to find an LGBTQ-affirming doctor.
 It's not the only option that exists today, but it's still a really good one.
 Ask friends and family, straight or gay, whether they know a good doctor (or if they've had a bad experience with one).

 - Another option is contacting local LGBTQ-friendly sources.
-The Los Angeles LGBT Center has its own primary care center with comprehensive care specifically tailored to lesbian, gay, bisexual and transgender people.
-It also offers the Audre Lorde Health Program for lesbian and bisexual women, as well as services specific to transgender patients.
-The Center accepts most major insurance plans, including MediCal.
+The Los Angeles LGBT Center has its own primary care center with comprehensive care tailored for the community.
+It also offers the Audre Lorde Health Program specifically for lesbian, bisexual, trans and queer women.
+The Center accepts most major insurance plans, including Medi-Cal and Medicare.
 Some services, like its mental health and counseling programs, are available on a sliding scale basis.
 And if you need specialized treatment or a referral, staff can help connect you with an LGBTQ-friendly doctor or specialist elsewhere.

-- There's the LGBT Center of Orange County, which has a referral service.
+- There's the LGBTQ Center of Orange County, which has a referral service.
 It's as easy as filling out this form.

 - Support groups offered by LGBT centers across Southern California can be valuable resources.

-- You can check out the Human Rights Campaign's Healthcare Equality Index, which lists facilities that are designated as "LGBTQ Healthcare Equality Leaders" -- 24 providers on this year's index are in Southern California.
+- You can check out the Human Rights Campaign's Healthcare Equality Index, which lists facilities that are designated as "LGBTQ+ Healthcare Equality Leaders" — 108 providers on the 2022 index are in California.
 Here's a map of them.

-- Then there's the Gay and Lesbian Medical Association's directory, where you can search for a provider by city, ZIP code or speciality.
+- Then there's the LGBTQ+ Healthcare Directory, where you can search for a provider by ZIP code and speciality.

 - You can call your health insurance carrier or check its website.
 Most have a searchable online database of physicians in your network, though not all of them will clearly indicate if a doctor is LGBTQ-friendly.

-- A growing number of hospitals actively maintain an "out list" -- a list of providers who are self-identified as allies, or have gone through special training to address the needs of LGBTQ patients.
+- A growing number of hospitals actively maintain an "out list" — a list of providers who are self-identified as allies, or have gone through special training to address the needs of LGBTQ+ patients.
 While the exact term for it might be different from place to place, it doesn't hurt to ask a health care facility if it has that information.
-UCLA Health, which oversees all of the school's medical centers, lists 30 "LGBTQ Champions."
-You can also call their Physician Referral Service number and ask for an LGBT-friendly doctor at (800) 825-2631.
+UCLA Health, which oversees all of the school's medical centers, lists 30 "LGBTQ+ Champions."
+You can also call their Physician Referral Service number and ask for an LGBTQ-friendly doctor at (800) 825-2631.

 While you're on your search for a provider, here are some things to keep in mind:

 - Under California law, a health care provider cannot deny services to you on the basis of your sexual orientation or gender identity.
-You also cannot be denied health care coverage or dropped from your current plan just because you're LGBTQ.
+You also cannot be denied health care coverage or dropped from your current plan just because you're LGBTQ+ in some way.

 - If you feel that you've been the victim of discrimination or mistreatment because of your sexual orientation or gender identity, contact a legal services provider that specializes in these kinds of cases, such as the ACLU, National Center for Lesbian Rights, Lambda Legal or the Transgender Law Center.
 You can also file a complaint with the Medical Board of California.